jeb495/Animated-Text-Background/README.md

 # GOBLINSandGHOULS
+:computer: ### simple text animation effect

-## A proof of concept I made a while back, I couldn't bring myself to get rid of it
+A proof of concept I made a while back, I couldn't bring myself to get rid of it